ilios/user-guide/dashboard/README.md

   </figcaption>
 </figure>

+### Mobile View

+The view of Ilios as seen from a mobile phone or device is very similar to the way it is described above in Small Screen View.

+For more details, review [Mobile Device View](https://iliosproject.gitbook.io/ilios-user-guide/dashboard/mobile-devices).

 Available menu items in all views include:

 * **Dashboard:** This is the default Home page.
 That is the current location selected.